RaviSankarRao/AngularV4.0/README.md

 By default VS Code and GIT will be integrated (latest version feature of VS Code).
 The only thing which is required is to connect to a specific repository.

-    Use the following commands to connect to your account
+    Use the following commands in git command prompt to connect to your account git config --global user.name "John Doe"
-    $ git config --global user.name "John Doe"
+    git config --global user.email johndoe@example.com

+If VS Code and GIT are not integrated by default as an editor, use the following command
-    $ git config --global user.email johndoe@example.com
+    git config --global core.editor "code --wait"